 If you have a tarp underneath your tent, it will help to protect the bottom from these objects.
 It also gives you a nice clean surface to set up your tent.

 A tarp can help protect the bottom of your tent and extend the tent’s life.
-In addition, it’s much more affordable to replace a tarp than it is to replace your entire tent because the bottom is ripped.
+In addition, replacing a tarp is much more affordable than replacing your entire tent because the bottom is ripped.

 To help extend the life of your tent, using a groundsheet is a great way to go.